stevemu/fake-music-album-api/README.md

 ## Features

-* Node.js serve the index.html and bundled js
+* Node.js serve the index.html and bundled.js in production
-* css is bundled with webpack too
-* webpack watches new changes and compile the new bundle.js on-the-fly
+* webpack-dev server watches new changes and compile the new bundle.js on-the-fly in development; in this case, the node.js server only serve API
+* support hot reloading during development when using dev server.
+* css is bundled with webpack
 * Use react-router
-* the server (with express.js) handles the browser history fall-back
+* browser history fall-back
 * use SASS
-* support hot reloading during development when using dev server.
 * backend port is specified in package.json via cross-env for easy change